Skip to content

 Free Tiers That Actually Work

-Genuinely usable free tiers (can do real work without paying): - ChatGPT Free — unlimited GPT-4o mini, limited GPT-4o - Claude Free — limited but functional - Google Gemini — generous limits with Google integration - Canva Free — full design tool, AI features limited - Notion Free — full workspace, AI features limited
+Free tiers that let you work (can do real work without paying): - ChatGPT Free — unlimited GPT-4o mini, limited GPT-4o - Claude Free — limited but functional - Google Gemini — generous limits with Google integration - Canva Free — full design tool, AI features limited - Notion Free — full workspace, AI features limited

 Barely functional free tiers (just enough to show the product): - Most image generators cap at 3-5 images before paywall - Several writing tools limit to 500-1000 words/month - Some coding tools disable the best models entirely